 PRR #8412 - Click here for more information

 The Colonial Crafts was part of the same May of 1946 Pullman-Standard order, and was one of eight Colonial cars built to a one drawing room/three double bedroom/buffet lounge floorplan.
 The car entered service on June 4, 1949 in Chicago.
 In May of 1964, the PRR re-classified the car as a parlor and renumbered it to #7149.
 The Colonial Crafts was sold into private ownership, and it is owned by Bob and Susan Lowe and is based in Philadelphia, PA.

 PRR #8423 - Click here for more information

 The Frank Thomson, also part of the PRR’s May of 1946 order with Pullman-Standard, was one of seven observation cars in the “Presidents” series (named after former PRR presidents).
-The two compartments/one drawing room/one double bedroom/observation lounge cars in this series were used on nearly every PRR name train, including the Broadway Limited.
-The PRR re-classified the car as parlor car #7156 in November of 1957, but returned the car back to its sleeper classification in June of 1958.
-The car is now privately owned by Keystone Pullman Rail Tours and is based in Saginaw, MI.
+The two drawing room/one compartment/one double bedroom/observation/lounge cars in this series were used on the top PRR name trains, including fleet leaders such the Spirt of St. Louis, Liberty Limited, and Cincinnati Limited, even occasionally filling in on the Broadway Limited.
+The PRR reclassified the car as parlor car #7156 in November of 1957, but returned the car back to its sleeper classification in June of 1958.
+The car was sold in the mid-1960s, and was badly deteriorated by the time it was rescued in 1980 by Dr. Mike Salwitz.
+The car is now owned by Keystone Pullman Rail Tours and is based in the midwest.